 The plant biomass resulting from its reduction of mosquitoes and water purification can be used as a local, renewable biofertilizer or feed for domesticated and agricultural livestock in both urban and non-urban locations.

-Scientists at the Azolla Foundation and its sister organization, Azolla Biosystems Ltd, are available for consultation to aid governments and other organizations who are working to reduce outbreaks of mosquito-borne diseases including malaria and the Zika virus.
+Scientists at the Azolla Foundation and its sister organization, Azolla Biosystems Ltd, are available for consultation to aid governments and other organizations who are working to reduce outbreaks of the Zika virus.

 Please contact us for details.